-11 See, for example, Bottan, Hoffman and Vera-Cossio (2020), INEGI (2020), Universidad Iberoamericana (2021), World Bank (2020).
+12 See, for example, Bottan, Hoffman and Vera-Cossio (2020), INEGI (2020), Universidad Iberoamericana (2021), World Bank (2020).

-12 Acevedo et al. (2020), using the \$5 poverty line and before considering social assistance, estimate an increase in 17 million poor people in the four countries we analyze-almost identical to ours.
+13 Acevedo et al. (2020), using the \$5 poverty line and before considering social assistance, estimate an increase in 17 million poor people in the four countries we analyze-almost identical to ours.
 ECLAC (2021), using national poverty lines, estimate an increase of 28.3 million poor people before social assistance and 17 million poor people after social assistance.
 Our estimate is an increase of 17.2 million before social assistance and 9.5 million after social assistance, considerably lower.
 ECLAC's results are based on projections of contractions on GDP much larger than ours for Argentina, Brazil, and Mexico, a factor that may underlie their more pessimistic predictions.
 Delaporte, Escobar and Peña (2020) use the \$1.90 poverty line which is not really relevant for middle-income Latin America.
 Vos, Martin, and Laborde (2020) do not present results for individual countries.

-13 In the case of Mexico, incomes are converted into December 2019 levels by first simulating the significant reforms introduced to the cash transfers system in 2019.
+14 In the case of Mexico, incomes are converted into December 2019 levels by first simulating the significant reforms introduced to the cash transfers system in 2019.
 The reforms are briefly described in Lustig and Scott (2019); details on how this update was carried out are available upon request.
 Then, incomes are multiplied by the GDP per capita growth rate for 2019 and the so-called pass through of 0.85.
 The use of a pass through to convert GDP changes into changes in household disposable incomes was proposed by Ravallion (2003) and is applied by Lakner et al. (2020).

-The microsimulations proceed as follows.
-We first generate a counterfactual: namely, the incomes that would have resulted from the COVID shock in the absence of expanded social assistance.
-Second, we simulate the impact from the expanded social assistance.
-We use gross income per capita as the relevant income concept given that we are interested in tracking the effect both before and after government-funded cash transfers.
-14 Gross income is defined as labor income plus rents, private transfers, pensions, and government cash transfers before any direct taxes.
-15
+simulate the impact from the expanded social assistance.
+We use gross income per capita as the relevant income concept given that we are interested in tracking the effect both before and after government-funded cash transfers.15 Gross income is defined as labor income plus rents, private transfers, pensions, and government cash transfers before any direct taxes.16

 In order to generate the above two distributions, we proceed as follows.
 We first identify individuals whose income is "at risk" or "not at risk".
-We assume that income derived from work in sectors that are "essential" is not at risk.
-The not-at-risk income category also includes incomes from cash transfers programs, social security pensions, public employment, private transfers (e.g., remittances), and the income earned in "nonessential" sectors by white-collar workers who are CEO's, managers, and researchers with internet access at home.
-The not at risk income category excludes incomes of informal street vendors regardless of the sector in which they work and rental incomes; both these categories are included in the at risk income.
+We assume that income derived from work in sectors that are "essential" is not at risk.17 The not-at-risk income category also includes incomes from cash transfers programs, social security pensions, public employment, private transfers (e.g., remittances), 18 and the income earned in "nonessential" sectors by white-collar workers who are CEO's, managers, and researchers with internet access at home.
+19 The not at risk income category excludes incomes of informal street vendors regardless of the sector in which they work and rental incomes; both these categories are included in the at risk income.
 We aggregate the not-at-risk income at the household level.
 The at-risk income is then obtained as the difference between the total gross household income and the total income that is not at risk.
 Once we identified the at-risk incomes, we proceed to simulate potential losses using a range of two parameters: the share of households with at-risk income that lose income and, of those who lose income, the share of at-risk income lost.
 Households who lose income are randomly selected.
 We allow both parameters to range from zero to one hundred percent (in 10 percent intervals) which yields a ten-by-ten matrix of possible total per capita gross income losses.
 The matrices are shown in the Appendix, Table A1.